-Welcome to the Mad Dog Scramble hosted by the XSNRG Running Club!
+Welcome to the Mad Dog Scramble Trail Race hosted by the XSNRG Running Club!

-Also, as in past years, there will be a Puppy Scramble for children 6 years of age and under.
-It is free.
-It takes a few minutes and is held 10 minutes prior to race start.
+There will be a 300m 'Puppy' Scramble for children 6 years of age and under.
+A free event, it takes a few minutes and is held 10 minutes prior to race start.

 The Mad Dog sells out every year!
 Register today (but don't tell your dog where you're going or it'll be jealous).

 Cheques should be made out to: XSNRG Running Club

 How to Register